 How long do people stay at Gateway Arch National Park?

 If you are just going to the top of the Arch (which would be a mistake as the museum is wonderful), the Gateway Arch National Park Experience should take about 45 – 60 minutes.
 However, if you watch the documentary and spend time in the museum, you can easily spend several hours – I’d allow for half a day to be safe.

 What time of day is best to visit Gateway Arch National Park?

 This one is a personal preference.
 Some people enjoy visiting the Arch at sunset as the views from the top are gorgeous.
 I prefer to visit as soon as it opens in the morning as it is less crowded.

 How long is the tram ride to the top of the Arch?

 Once you enter your tram car, your ride will be about 3-4 minutes to the top.

 How much does it cost to ride to the top of the Gateway Arch?

 The museum at the Gateway Arch is free, but there is a fee to ride to the top of the arch and see the documentary.
-The prices vary by time of year, so be sure to check online – especially as it’s highly recommended to purchase your tickets ahead of time as they often sell out during busy seasons.

 Is the Gateway Arch tram air-conditioned?